David O'Keefe (Australian politician): Federal politics

 In 1901, O'Keefe was elected to the Australian Senate, running with endorsement from the Protectionist Party, as there was no Labour Party in Tasmania at the time; however, he joined the Australian Labor Party caucus in Parliament.
 He was defeated in 1906, but re-elected in 1910, serving until his defeat in 1919 (taking effect in 1920).
 O'Keefe served as Chairman of Committees from 1910 to 1914.

 In 1922, he was elected to the House of Representatives, defeating Labor-turned-Nationalist MP William Laird Smith for the seat of Denison.
 He was the first Tasmanian to have served in both houses of federal parliament.

 Later life

 He was defeated in 1925 by Nationalist Sir John Gellibrand and worked in Western Australia for some time before returning to Tasmania in 1931.
 In 1934 O'Keefe was elected to the Tasmanian House of Assembly, immediately taking the position of Speaker.
 He held the Speaker's position until 1942 and died the following year.

+Personal life

+In 1897, O'Keefe married Sara Frances (née Wilson), with whom he had four children.
+He was widowed in 1921 and remarried in 1924 to Agnes Hughes (née Blong).
+He died while on a trip to Melbourne on 21 July 1943 at Brighton, Victoria.